Simple Almond Flour Gingerbread Cookies

 • 1/4 tsp baking soda

-In a mixing bowl, whisk together the almond flour, tapioca flour, ground ginger, cinnamon, and baking soda.
+In a medium bowl, whisk together the almond flour, tapioca flour, ground ginger, cinnamon, and baking soda until evenly combined.

 Step 3: Combine Wet Ingredients and Form Dough